daggerspell/MusicFlowRadio/README.md

 3. **Phase 3: Streaming and Audio Processing**

-   - Implement or integrate a streaming solution
+   - Implement or integrate a streaming solution (Icecast)
    - Develop audio processing pipeline for seamless playback

 4. **Phase 4: AI Integration and Optimization**